agadiffe/docker-django/README.md

 # docker-django
+for now, if you want 2 django app, you need to do 2 images...

 ## Dockerfile
 According to your django project, you will probably need to add some packages
 By example, jpeg-dev and zlib-dev are dependencies for pillow

-mariadb-libs and mariadb-dev are need, because on alpine, libmysqlclient-dev are not available on alpine linux :(
+mariadb-libs and mariadb-dev are need, because libmysqlclient-dev are not available on alpine linux :(

 django, mysqlclient and other stuff, are in requirements.txt, not in dockerfile

 ## Config
 organisation django app must be something like that:
 ```
 html